lafftale1999/Mosquitto_MQTT_Docker/README.md

 `docker compose up --build -d`

 #### To use Port 8883 or 9001
 You will need to add some credentials to the pwfile.
-This is accomplished by:
+This is accomplished by following these instructions when the container is running:

-1. Open the shell connection to the broker `docker exec -it mosquitto sh`
+1. Navigate to `/MOSQUITTO_MQTT_DOCKER/config/mosquitto.conf`
-2. Add a new user `mosquitto_passwd -c /mosquitto/config/pwfile username`
+2. Change `CLIENT_NAME`and `CLIENT_PASSWORD`
-3. Enter password
+3. If you want to generate client certificates and keys - set `GEN_CLIENT` to `1`

-4. Exit the shell by entering `exit`
+*The container will generate new broker and client credentials every time its run, but as long as the certificate's are signed by the same CA and the client certificates CN exists in `config/pwfile`, the connection will still work.
+As long a there is a ca.crt and ca.key in `config/certs` a new CA will not be generated.*

 ### 4. Test the connection
 To test the connection you can open another terminal and use this command: